SyrianSpock/syrianspock.github.io/_posts/2015-08-03-xenomai-installation-on-a-beaglebone-black.md

 ---
 layout: post
 title: Xenomai installation on a Beaglebone black
-categories: Embedded Linux
+categories: ['Embedded Linux']
-tags: xenomai, beaglebone, debian, ubuntu
+tags: ['xenomai', 'beaglebone black', 'debian', 'ubuntu']
 ---

 **[Xenomai](http://xenomai.org/)** is a useful tool for running real-time tasks on an embedded Linux platform such as the Beaglebone black.